delendum-xyz/delendum.xyz/_posts/2022-11-22-introducing-the-fellowship-program.md

 The deadline for 2023 Jan - Feb fellowship application is 2022 Nov 30.
 We will evaluate applications on a rolling basis.
 Typically, we will get back to you within a week.
 Since we have very limited capacity (5 fellows), the early applicants in that month generally get a better chance.

-The fellowship program is remote friendly, but we do prefer working together in our office in San Francisco.
+The fellowship program is remote friendly, but we do prefer working together in our upcoming office in San Francisco.
 If you have any questions regarding the program itself, please do not hesitate to contact us at research@delendum.xyz.
 For donations and sponsorship related matters, please contact us at hello@delendum.xyz.

 Here is the schedule of one of our fellows:
 <style>